pallets/flask/docs/quickstart.rst

 tells Flask that the status code of that page should be 404 which means not found.
 By default 200 is assumed which translates to: all went well.

-See :ref:`error-handlers` for more details.
+See :doc:`errorhandling` for more details.

 .. _about-responses: